modular-css

 @modular-css/postcss

-provides a PostCSS plugin that can be used like any other.
+provides a postcss plugin that can be used like any other.
 It will output a message with a type

 of modular-css-exports